Skip to content

 Description

-Critical (Red) Uses DBSCAN algorithm.
-Distance parameters can be configured based on the characteristics of the metric data to trigger critical events.
-Distance parameter indicates the maximum distance between two samples that are considered neighbors, not the maximum boundary distance within a cluster. (float, default=0.5)
+Critical (Red) Uses the DBSCAN algorithm, allowing configuration of appropriate distance parameters based on the characteristics of the metric data, which triggers critical events.
+The distance parameter indicates the maximum distance between two samples that are considered neighbors, not the upper limit of distances within a cluster. (float, default=0.5)

-⚠ You can configure any floating-point value within the range(0-3.0).
-If not configured, the default distance parameter is 0.5.
-Larger distance settings result in fewer anomalies detected, while too small distance values may detect too many outliers, and too large distance values may result in no outliers being detected, so appropriate distance parameters should be set according to different data characteristics.
+⚠ You can select any floating-point value within the range(0-3.0).
+If no configuration is provided, the default distance parameter is 0.5.
+Larger distance settings result in fewer detected anomalies, while very small distance settings may detect too many outliers, and overly large distance settings may lead to no outliers being detected.
+Therefore, suitable distance parameters should be configured according to different data characteristics.

-Normal (Green) Configurable number of times.
-If the detection metric triggers a "critical" anomaly event, and then N consecutive detections are normal, a "normal" event is generated.
-This is used to determine whether the anomaly has returned to normal, it's recommended to configure this.
+Normal (Green) Can configure the number of times; if the detection metric triggers a "critical" anomaly event, and then N consecutive detections are normal, a "normal" event is generated.
+This is used to determine if the anomaly has returned to normal, and it is recommended to configure this setting.

-Seven strategies can be configured for the data gap state.
+Seven strategies can be configured for data interruption states.

-1. Link with the detection interval time range, judge the query results of the most recent minutes for the detection metric, do not trigger events;
+1. Linked with the detection interval time range, judge the query results of the most recent minutes for the detection metric, no event is triggered;

-2. Link with the detection interval time range, judge the query results of the most recent minutes for the detection metric, consider the query results as 0; at this point, the query results will be re-compared with the thresholds configured in the trigger conditions above to determine whether to trigger an anomaly event.
+2. Linked with the detection interval time range, judge the query results of the most recent minutes for the detection metric, the query result is treated as 0; at this point, the query result will be re-compared with the thresholds configured in the trigger conditions above to determine whether an anomaly event should be triggered.

 Information Generation

-After enabling this option, detection results that do not match the above trigger conditions will generate "informational" events and be written.
+After enabling this option, detection results that do not match the aforementioned trigger conditions will generate "information" events and be recorded.

 Note

-If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority order applies for triggering: data gap > trigger condition > information event generation.
+When configuring trigger conditions, data interruptions, and information generation simultaneously, the following priority applies for triggering: data interruption > trigger conditions > information event generation.

 Other Configurations